jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part3.md

 ### Step 1: Add Relevant Data to Map Viewer

-To get started, add the feature classes you created representing Indiana and the 100-mile buffer of South Bend to the Map Viewer Classic.
+To get started, add the feature classes you created representing Indiana and the 100-mile buffer of South Bend to the Map Viewer.

 ### Step 2: Set Parameters for Overlay Layers Tool